 1. Getting suckered into paying advance fees

 Real estate agents can request sellers hand over thousands of dollars in advance fees.
-In real estate, this is called “up-front” money and the excuse for it is often special advertising which must be ordered weeks or even months in advance.
+In real estate, this is called “up-front” money, and the excuse for it is often special advertising which must be ordered weeks or even months in advance.
 Don’t ever pay a real estate agent money in advance.
 Negotiate the fee arrangement you wish to make.

 Common business practice is for agents to be paid a percentage commission at the close of the sale and all their services, including advertising, are compensated by this commission.
 The amount of commission is negotiable.
-The best agents will obviously command the highest commissions.
+The best agents will naturally command the highest commissions.

 2. Unrealistic selling price for a home

 Real estate agents who tell a prospective seller they can get an unrealistically high price for their home will easily get the listing because that’s what the seller wants to hear.
-A month or two into the listing, the agent then suggests the market has softened and the price needs to drop.
+A month or two into the listing, the agent then suggests the market has softened, and the price needs to drop.
 But that month or so can be critical because quick and dramatic price decreases can signal that further price drops are on the way if the house does not sell quickly.